 With plans to offer residents increased connectivity, contemporary living options and a plethora of employment opportunities, it’s no surprise that Derby’s population is set to grow exponentially in the coming years.
-Translating into a rising demand for property, prices across the city are set to increase by up to 24% by 2025, with competitive rental yields sitting between 4.8% and 5% – a prime market for Buy-to-Let investors.
+Translating into a rising demand for property, prices across the city are set to increase by up to 24% by 2025 – a prime market for Buy-to-Let investors.

 Derby Key Projects

 Becketwell Performance Venue

 As the UK’s second city, Birmingham has seen unprecedented regeneration across its skyline over the last 20 years.
 What started with the Bullring has only continued, creating new destinations and investment hotspots across the whole city.

 Following on from the redevelopment of New Street Station and Grand Central, which has created a new gateway for the city, Birmingham is taking things one step further with the Midlands Metro Expansion.
 This project will create new connections across the city and has the potential to increase nearby property prices by 6%, nearly £14,000 on average.